jpreese/CSharpUnitTestingBestPractices/README.md

 ### Naming Your Tests
 The name of your test should consist of three parts
-- The name of the method being tested
+- The name of the method being tested.
-- The scenario under which it's being tested
+- The scenario under which it's being tested.
-- The expected behavior when the scenario is invoked
+- The expected behavior when the scenario is invoked.

 #### Why?
 - Naming standards are important because they explicitly express intent of the test.